The table shows common and uncommon causes of esophageal strictures.

 On the left another case of pseudoachalasia.

-Distal narrowing simulates achalasia, but narrowing is eccentric, shoulders (arrows) asymmetric, mucosa irregular at tip of narrowing.
+Distal narrowing simulates achalasia, but narrowing is eccentric, shoulders are asymmetric (arrows), and the mucosa is irregular at the tip of narrowing.

 CT shows gastric fundus thickening (arrows) due to adenocarcinoma.